Dickson-Mwendia/gatsbyone/content/tutorials/3-index.md

 ---
-slug: "/tutorials/working-with-clusters/working-with-clusters"
-date: "2021-06-11"
-title: "Working with Clusters"
+title: "Creating an edgeEngine Cluster for Linux"
 seo: "mimik, edge, edgeEngine"
 ---

-## Objective
+# Objective

 [TO BE PROVIDED]

-## Intended Reader
+# Intended Reader

 [TO BE PROVIDED]

-## What You'll Be Doing
+# What You'll Be Doing

 [TO BE PROVIDED]

-## What You'll Need
+# What You'll Need

 [TO BE PROVIDED]

-## Main Content Area
+# [MAIN CONTENT TITLE]

 [TO BE PROVIDED]